fostroll/mordl/doc/README_FEAT.md

 tags, tokens with those must be removed from the corpus.
 It's a `dict` with field names as keys and with value you want to remove.
 Applied only to fields with atomic values (like UPOS).
-This argument may be used, for example, to remove some infrequent or excess tags from the corpus.
-Note, that we remove these tags from the train corpus as a whole, not just replace them to `None`.
+This argument may be used, for example, to remove some infrequent or just excess tags from the corpus.
+Note, that we remove the tokens from the train corpus as a whole, not just replace those tags to `None`.

 *Word embedding params*: